monarch-initiative/ontogpt/docs/evaluations.md

 ```

 To run the full set of tests, set `num-tests` to the input count for a given evaluation, as defined below.

+For each document, the evaluation process will attempt to process the full text without preprocessing.

+If the `--chunking` option is used, then the input text will instead be chunked into segments of a few tokens each, essentially creating new queries for each segment.
+This alternate strategy may impact test results and will result in longer run time.

 ## BC5CDR